dlab-projects/hatespeech-website/content/home/about.md

 The majority of work in automated hate speech detection treats hate speech as a binary phenomenon: a piece of text is either hate speech or is not.
-This limited perspective does not account multifaceted nature of hate speech or for disagreements among individuals as to what constitutes hate speech.
+This limited perspective does not account for the multifaceted nature of hate speech or for disagreements among individuals as to what constitutes hate speech.

-Using Rasch measurement theory, we have developed a continuous *measurement scale* for hate speech, capable of accomodating annotator perspective.
+Using Rasch measurement theory, we have developed a continuous *measurement scale* for hate speech, capable of accommodating annotator perspective.
 By combining the measurement scale with large language models, we have developed tools that can measure the hatefulness of text at scale.